pyocd/cmsis-pack-manager/README.md

 # Building

-To build cmsis-pack-manager locally, Install a stable rust compiler.
-See https://rustup.rs/ for details on installing `rustup`, the rust toolchain updater.
-Afterwards, run `rustup update stable` to get the most recent stable rust toolchain and build system.
+To build `cmsis-pack-manager` locally, Install a stable rust compiler.
+See https://rustup.rs/ for details on installing `rustup`, the Rust toolchain updater.
+Afterwards, run `rustup toolchain install` to get the Rust toolchain and build system for building `cmsis-pack-manager`.

-After installing the rust toolchain and downloading a stable compiler, run `python2 setup.py bdist_wheel` from the root of this repo to generate a binary wheel (`.whl` file) in the same way as we release.
+After installing the rust toolchain and downloading a stable compiler, run `pip wheel .` from the root of this repo to generate a binary wheel (`.whl` file).
+Alternatively you can run `pip install maturin cffi` and then `maturin build` for a process closer to the way we build releases.

 For testing purposes, there is a CLI written in Rust within the rust workspace as the package `cmsis-cli`.
 For example From the `rust`